justincbagley/piranha/README.md

 DOCUMENTATION
 -------

 I am writing up README files for all of the main scripts.
+However, this README file serves as a rough manual for the overall repository.

 EXAMPLES
 -------